stridecolossus/JOVE/doc/blog/part 4 - model demo/depth.buffer.md

 - We do not need to transition the depth buffer image as this is handled by Vulkan during the render pass.

 The depth buffer view is then added to each frame buffer object we create.
-The same depth buffer can safely be used in each frame because only a single sub-pass will be running at any one time in our render loop.
+The same depth buffer can safely be used in each frame because only a single sub-pass will be running at any one time in our bodged render loop.

 ## Clearing the Attachments